rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 Up next, these three things

 + using the Python interpreter
-+ import the three standard modules we'll use in the workshop
++ import the standard modules we'll use in the workshop
     + i.e. urllib.request, getpass, json
 + make a connection with the request object